mui/mui-x/scripts/README.md

 ### Announce

 1. **GitHub**.
-Make a new release on GitHub (for people subscribing to update). https://github.com/mui-org/material-ui-x/releases
+Make a new release on GitHub (for people subscribing to releases).
+Mark it as "pre-release" if the version is not stable. https://github.com/mui-org/material-ui-x/releases